-DIRECTOR'S NAME QUALIFICATIONS, EXPERIENCE & OTHER INFORMATION

-The Hon Kevin R. Rozzoli (AM) Chairman

-Date appointed: 25 May 1976
+DIRECTOR'S NAME POSITION DATE APPOINTED The Hon Kevin R. Rozzoli (AM) Chairman 25 May 1976

-Qualifications and experience: The Hon Kevin Rozzoli (AM) is a founding Director of the Haymarket Foundation and has served in the role of Chairman for the past 31 years.
+The Hon Kevin Rozzoli (AM) is a founding Director of the Haymarket Foundation and has served in the role of Chairman for the past 31 years.
 Mr Rozzoli holds a Diploma of Law (1985) and was a member of the NSW Legislative assembly from 1973 to 2003, serving in the role of Speaker of the Parliament from 1988 to 1995.
-Kevin is a tireless advocate for socially and economically disadvantaged members of the community, and also sits as a board member of the NSW Law and Justice Foundation as well as Deputy Chair of the NSW Environmental Defenders Office and a founding member of the Accountability Round Table, a Victorian based organisation promoting higher integrity standards in the operational functions of Australia's parliaments .Last year he retired from the board of the Public Interest Advocacy Centre after a term of 12 years.
+Kevin is a tireless advocate for socially and economically disadvantaged members of the community, and a founding member of the Accountability Round Table, a Victorian based organisation promoting higher integrity standards in the operational functions of Australia's parliaments .Last year he retired from the board of the Public Interest Advocacy Centre after a term of 12 years, from the board of the NSW Law and Justice Foundation after 21 years as well as Deputy Chair of the NSW Environmental Defenders Office.
+All retirements were the result of new board policy restricting the number of years a board member could serve.

-Mr Richard Boyer Deputy Chairman

-Date appointed: 17 October 2011

-Qualifications and experience: Richard Boyer has been a Director of the Haymarket Foundation for the past seven years.
-Mr Boyer holds a degree in Economics and Computer Sciences from the University of Canberra and was a senior executive in the financial services sector specialising in strategy, technology and service management.
-Since retirement, Richard has committed his time to supporting community and environmental causes as well as managing farming enterprises in South Australia.

-Ms Sumithira Thavapalan Treasurer

-Date appointed: 22 January 2019

-Qualifications and experience: Sumithira Thavapalan was appointed as a Director and Treasurer of the Haymarket Foundation in January 2019.
-Ms Thavapalan holds a Bachelor of Commerce with Class One Honours from the University of New South Wales and is a Chartered Accountant.
-Sumithira has extensive experience working in senior financial and leadership roles across ASX Listed Companies, top 4 Professional Services Firms, Government and Not-for-profit.
-She is passionate about providing quality of life outcomes for vulnerable people in our community.